LW1N/CyberRun/ProjectDocument.md

 ## Narrative Design - Henry Duong

-*Narrative Aspects* - The narrative is presented to the player in the beginning of the game in the form of a [dialogue box.](/Assets/Scripts/Dialogue.cs) I also handled the summary of the game in both this document as well as the Initial Plan document and pitched the CyberPunk theme.
-The basic story of the game was also handled by me.
+*In Game Aspects* - The narrative is presented to the player in the beginning of the game in the form of a [dialogue box.](/Assets/Scripts/Dialogue.cs).
+This was initially a scrolling credits-like scene, but it was reworked because the initial implementation was too clunky.

+*Overall Narrative Vision* - The bulk and framework of the narrative was planned by me.
+I pitched the CyberPunk theme and took charge of writing the summaries on the Initial Plan and Project Document.
+Additionally, the idea of getting chased by the cyberpunk mafia and having to navigate to escape the city was sketched out by me as well.

 **Document how the narrative is present in the game via assets, gameplay systems, and gameplay.**